dbp/amazon-emailer/README.md

 every second (well, it delays a second between each sending, so it is upper bounded by the specified number per second, but probably will be less, accounting for latency, request time, etc).
 It records when a message was sent.
-Right now, only one process can operate (and it creates a lock file, /tmp/amazon_emailer.lock to prevent other processes from starting - see Todo for way to fix this).
+It uses the database to lock messages, so many workers can work simultaneously (but they will all try to send out the configured number of messages per second).

 If messages fail to send for any reason (this could be connectivity, blacklisted addresses, etc, but NOT bounced messages, as those are